desmos-labs/desmos/x/posts/spec/02-concepts.md

 The [attachments](#attachment) associated to the answer.
 This can be useful to allow polls where answers are represented by a media content (e.g. an image) instead of a text.
 Note that either one of the text or attachments field must be specified within a provided answer to make sure it's valid.

 ### End Date
 The date when the poll will close.
+Once this date has passed, the final results of the poll will be automatically tallied on the next block after such date.
+Also, all new answers after the date will not be considered valid.

 ### Allow Multiple Answers
 This field tells if the poll allows multiple answers or not.